timuela/openvpn-guide/README.md

 sudo chmod 600 /etc/openvpn/psw-file
 ```

-Since the psw-file is only readable by root, you should delete/common these 2 lines:
+Since the psw-file is only readable by root, OpenVPN should also run as root.

-Open /etc/openvpn/server.conf
+Open /etc/openvpn/server.conf, delete/common these 2 lines:
 ```bash
 #user nobody
 #group nogroup